 In recent years a number of studies have linked bisphenol A to a wide range of health effects in people too.

 A 2008 study of 1,455 adults in the United States found that 90 percent had bisphenol A in their urine.
 The more bisphenol A they had, the greater their risk of cardiovascular disease and type II diabetes, though this does not prove a cause.

-Other studies in both rodents and people suggest that bisphenol A may interfere with the female sex hormone oestrogen.
-It has been linked with interference of normal foetal development.
+Other studies in both rodents and people suggest that bisphenol A may interfere with the female sex hormone estrogen.
+It has been linked with the interference of normal fetal development.